Declarative Programming

 #

-// as max tries to display a number which is its own successor.
+/ as max tries to display a number that is its own successor.

 ...
 INTERRUPT